The Polar Initiative

 The Polar Initiative will take a leading role in some of the challenges related to the understanding and protection of polar ecosystems, with the objective to generate greater influence and impact benefitting the protection of the polar regions.

 The initiative is initially built as a 4-year programmatic effort 2022-2025 and targets areas of traditional interest to the Foundation and in line with its potential for influence and convening: science, policy, capacity building and conservation action.
 It proposes 4 axes of work, namely:

 - Science-based evidence and knowledge: With legitimate co-conveners, PA2F will organize a symposium in year 1 and 3, convening leading scientists.
-The first one is scheduled on 24-25 February 2022 questioning how the changes in the two poles influence global systems.
+The first one was held on 24-25 February 2022 questioning how the changes in the two poles influence global systems.